douglascorrea/angularfire-multi-auth/README.md

 ## Project Status

-Besides I use "we" on every part of this README, it is a "only man show", so it is far to be the library I think it could be.
+I started it alone, but we are already 3 awesome people building this library:

+@douglascorrea (me)
+@luaven
+gilhanan

-BUT I really really want and appreciate your help.
+BUT we still really really want and appreciate your help.
 Let's do this a "many awesome contributors show".

 Please go ahead open issues, create PRs and help me build this useful library.